LiSiruiRay/hacktech/readme.md

 - **Backend:** Python (Flask), leveraging OpenAI models for summarization, topic extraction, and prediction.
     - News is fetched from external APIs (e.g., AlphaVantage), clustered using sentence embeddings, and summarized/analyzed via LLMs.
+    - Sentiment analysis is performed using a lightweight Javascript-based NLP model
     - Event prediction uses both public and private AI models for market-wide and personalized forecasts.
     - MongoDB is used for persistent storage; diskcache for fast API responses.
     - Neo4j integration: Connects events, companies, and entities for advanced, time-aware predictions and relationship mapping.